stellar/freighter-backend/README.md

 ## Development

-This application relies on a Redis instance, you can either run `docker compose up` to use docker to stand up a Redis or you can start one on the standard port manually.
+This application relies on a Redis instance when `MODE=production`, you can either run `docker compose up` to use docker to stand up a Redis or you can start one on the standard port manually.
+If you're running in development mode, it uses a memory store.

 To start the server in development mode, run:
 `yarn i && yarn start`